 The brush pen has two parts, a soft hairbrush on one side and a velvet surface on the other side.
 If you opt for this brush pen, you will have the advantage of transporting it and cleaning the lens at any time.
 Due to its practical use, you can take it with you without any issue.

 The cleaning procedure is the same.
 You use the manual blower, and later with the brush part, you remove the large particles.
 Then with the velvet section of the pencil, you do the cleaning with circular movements.

 To clean the outer part of the lens, you can use a brush of bristles a little harder.
 You must remember that to clean the external part, you must put on the camera’s protectors.

-Why is it so important the cleaning of the lens?
+Why is it so important to clean camera lens?

 With the proper maintenance of the lens, you will take advantage of your camera’s useful life.
 It is recommended to create a cleaning routine, and you don’t need to clean the camera every time you use it.

 With the proper lens cleaning, you will guarantee that desired picture in that precise moment.
 When it comes to capturing the right moment, you have one quick opportunity, and if you have your camera clean and ready for use, you will be prepared to take any picture at any time.

 Another recommendation for you will be regarding the storage place for your camera.
 If you can select a location for all the components and accessories of the camera, that will be the best thing that you can do.
 The place should be clean of dust and a dry environment to avoid any fungus.

 If you are a professional photographer or you are thinking of becoming one, your camera and all the parts of it are your working tools.
 You have to take care of each piece, especially the lens!